theEricMa/OTAvatar_processing/FaceCrop/README.md

 ```

 ## Environment Debug
-Run the following script to check if your enviroment is setup perfectly.
+Run the following script to check if your environment is set up perfectly.
 ```
 sh scripts/debug.sh
 ```